No. 02 · Nurse-led

 Who this is for.

-Filler suits clients who want subtle restoration or balance, not a different face.
-You’re a good candidate if you’re 18+, in good general health, not pregnant or breastfeeding, and willing to come for a free consultation first.
+Filler suits clients who want subtle restoration or balance.
+Not a different face.
+You’re a good candidate if you’re 18+, in good general health, not pregnant or breastfeeding, and happy to come for a free consultation first.

-I’ll ask you to wait, or send you elsewhere, if you have an active skin infection, an autoimmune flare, recent dental work in the area, a cold sore (if treating around the mouth), or a wedding/big event in the next 2 weeks — results take that long to settle.
+I’ll ask you to wait, or send you elsewhere, if you have an active skin infection, an autoimmune flare, recent dental work in the area, a cold sore (if treating around the mouth), or a big event in the next 2 weeks.
+Results take that long to settle.

-If you’ve got body dysmorphia or you’re comparing yourself to a heavily-edited photo, sometimes the answer is “not yet”.
-I’ll always tell you that honestly.
+If you’ve got body dysmorphia, or you’re comparing yourself to a heavily-edited photo, sometimes the answer is “not yet”.
+I’ll tell you that honestly.

 On the day